 Reasons That Qualify For FMLA Leave

-The Family and Medical Leave Act ("FMLA") entitles employees to take time off from work for a total of up to 12-weeks due to family or medical emergencies, but only for specified reasons.
+The Family and Medical Leave Act ("FMLA") entitles employees to take time off from work for a total of up to 12 weeks due to family or medical emergencies, but only for specified reasons.
 Not every reason qualifies for FMLA protection while on time off.
-Generally, the types of events that trigger FMLA protections include:
+Generally, the types of events that trigger FMLA protection include:

-- The care of a family member with a serious health condition
+- The care of a family member with a serious health condition; or

-- The employee's own serious health condition that prevents the employee from performing the essential job duties
+- The employee's own serious health condition prevents the employee from performing essential job duties.

 As defined under FMLA, a "serious health condition" means any illness, injury, impairment, or physical or mental condition that involves either inpatient care or continuing treatment by a health care provider.
-Additionally, for determining what qualifies for FMLA-related leave, the regulations only include an employee's spouse, child, or parent as family members.
+Additionally, in specifying what qualifies for FMLA-related leave, the regulations include only an employee's spouse, child, or parent as family members.

-Below is a summary and descriptions of reasons that qualify for FMLA leave under current FMLA regulations.
+Below is a discussion of the reasons that qualify for FMLA leave under current FMLA regulations.

 Parental Leave after the Birth of a Child

 The birth of a child qualifies for FMLA leave, and a mother may use FMLA time off for prenatal care or continuing care once the child is born.
-A father may also use FMLA leave to care for a newborn child, or to provide care for his incapacitated spouse due to the pregnancy or child birth.
+A father may also use FMLA leave to care for a newborn child, or to provide care for a spouse incapacitated as a result of the pregnancy or childbirth.

-Parental leave does not have to run concurrently.
-Upon an employer's approval, parents may choose to spread their 12-week leave out over the course of a year by taking a few weeks at a time or by reducing their normal work hours in a given week (known as "intermittent parental leave".)
-However, when both parents are employed with the same company, only one parent may qualify for pregnancy or child-birth related leave.
+Parental leave does not have to be taken all at once.
+Upon an employer's approval, parents may choose to spread their 12-week leave out over the course of a year by taking a few weeks at a time or by reducing their normal work hours in a given week (known as "intermittent parental leave").
+However, when both parents are employed by the same company, only one parent may qualify for pregnancy- or childbirth-related leave.

-Sometimes the pregnancy itself may qualify for FMLA as a serious health condition, especially when a doctor places the employee on bed rest during any point within a pregnancy.
-Employees who request pregnancy-related leave may be required to verify the pregnancy-related complication through medical certification.
+Sometimes the pregnancy itself may qualify for FMLA leave as a serious health condition, especially when a doctor places the employee on bed rest during the pregnancy.
+Employees who request pregnancy-related leave may be required to substantiate the pregnancy-related complication through medical certification.

 Adoption or Foster Care

-The placement of a child for adoption or foster care is a qualifying reason under the FMLA.
-Employees may take up to a 12-week leave up to one year after a child is placed through adoption or foster care with an employee.
+The placement with the employee of a child for adoption or foster care is a qualifying reason for leave under the FMLA.
+Employees may take up to a 12-week leave within one year of placement.

-Adoption leave may also occur before the actual placement or adoption of a child if an employee's absence from work is required before the placement of the child -- such as to attend counseling sessions, appear in court, or travel to another country to complete the adoption.
-The source of the adopted child is typically not a factor in determining whether the adoption qualifies for FMLA.
+Adoption leave may also occur before the actual placement of the child if an employee must be absent from work before the placement to attend counseling sessions, appear in court, or travel to another country to complete the adoption.

 Medical Leave to Care for a Family Member with a Serious Health Condition